 Kimpton Blythswood Square Hotel (5 Star)

 A landmark hotel in Glasgow and the city’s only 5-star hotel, the Kimpton Blythswood Square Hotel is celebrated for its gorgeous Georgian architecture, superior service, recently renovated rooms, incredible spa and fabulous destination restaurant Bo and Birdy.
 The five-star property continues to define Glaswegian luxury as the only hotel in the city with AA accreditation.
 And you can’t beat the location right in the heart of the city, with private gardens right outside its doorstep.
-This is, without doubt, our favourite hotel in Glasgow!
+Read our expert review here.

 Situated in the old Work & Pensions building in the city centre, Dakota Glasgow offers the best in affordable luxury and top-quality cuisine.
 On a quiet street just steps from Sauchiehall Street, you couldn’t be closer to the city centre pubs, restaurants, clubs and theatres.
 The interior of the hotel is as striking as its painted black exterior, with lots of exposed brickwork mixed with luxe furnishings and fittings – all very effortlessly stylish!
 The 83 rooms and suites are light and spacious with full-length windows which wouldn’t look out of place in an NYC loft and walls and soft furnishings dressed in the trademark dark grey tones that run throughout.
 The olive-tiled bathrooms are also a delight and add to the calming and peaceful ambience.
 In terms of food, the Dakota offers an in-house Bar & grill helmed by a head chef who trained under Rick Stein, and their impressive Champagne Bar is perfect for private dining or special occasions!